Japanese Curry & Curry Brick

 Servings

 This is one of my absolute favorite Japanese foods; in fact, we eat it almost once per week in our household.
 The tricky part is seasoning this curry—before I serve it, I add soy sauce and miso to finish.
 I also like to serve this with pickled ginger.
-This makes a decent amount, and it freezes very well.
+It makes a decent amount, and it freezes very well.

 The curry brick recipe is adapted from Sonoko Sakai's recipe in her book, "Japanese Home Cooking".